 When you think of diving, what’s the first thing that comes to mind?
-Perhaps you imagine doing some shallow recreational diving in a tropical destination where you can freely explore the ocean and find sights to behold.
-However, did you know that there are many other types of diving that you can enjoy as a scuba diver?
+Perhaps you imagine yourself doing some shallow recreational diving in a tropical destination seeing the same old sights that you’ve already seen before?
+Did you know that there are many other types of diving that can show you sights you’ve never seen, or challenge you in ways you never thought possible?

-Most people are in love with the idea of scuba diving being about recreationally swimming above beautiful reefscapes and looking at the ocean wildlife, but there is more to diving than this.
-Completing your Open Water Diver course is just the beginning.
+Most people are in love with the idea of scuba diving being about leisurely swimming above beautiful reefscapes and looking at the ocean wildlife, but lose interest in this activity once the honeymoon period is over.
+There is more to diving than this; completing your Open Water Diver course is just the beginning.
 If you look at what kinds of other courses your training agency offers, you’ll realize you’ve only just scratched the tip of the iceberg.
-You could be exploring caves and wrecks, diving at night, doing a solo dive, and much more.
+You could be exploring caves and wrecks, diving at night, drifting along underwater currents, doing a solo dive, and much more.

-If you find yourself bored with scuba diving lately, it’s time to change things up; try a different type of diving.
+If you find yourself bored of scuba diving lately, it’s time to change things up – try a different type of diving.
 You could earn some more certifications and improve your skills, knowledge, and experience as a diver.
 For divers who have been in a slump lately, don’t give up just yet.
 It’s highly possible you: a) haven’t found the right style for you, or b) need some variety in your life.

 Continue reading this article if you want to learn about the various types of diving you can try and the certifications you can get.
 If you love diving, there’s more fun experiences to be had.
 And if you fell out of love with scuba diving, maybe you can reignite your passion for it all over again by trying out a different type of diving.